raicoincommunity/Raicoin/README.md

             Aug.
 2020: 0.1BTC/1000NANO
             After then: 0.2BTC/2000NANO
      * There will be 16 official invited nodes: 8 light nodes, 8 full nodes.

+9. **Developer Fund**: Donations and the airdrop that official invited nodes get.

 **Roadmap**
   * Beta release: March 31, 2020.